Skip to Content

 I usually start my London explorations with a walk from Victoria Station all the way to St Paul’s Cathedral, or if I’m not too tired yet, a little further into the ‘City of London’ to take in the views from the Monument and to finish with a pint in Leadenhall Market.

-Here’s where you can stop for a ride on the London Eye (£19.35) or continue on towards Millennium Bridge, a pleasant walk that’s just over a mile long.
+Here’s where you can stop for a ride on the London Eye (£30) or continue on towards Millennium Bridge, a pleasant walk that’s just over a mile long.
 Before crossing the bridge, make sure to check out the current exhibitions at the Tate Modern, London’s most famous contemporary art museum, which is housed in a former power station.
-It is one of my favorite contemporary art museums in the world.
+It is one of my favorite contemporary art museums in the world (and it’s free!).
 Heading up to the cafe is a good idea no matter if you’re a fan of modern art or not, because the views from up there are fantastic.

 Day 2: Notting Hill and Central London